joseph-pq/joseph-pq.github.io/docs/blog/posts/phone-security.md

 Strong becuase it's hard to guess and different because if someone steals your password, they won't be able to access all your accounts.
 Or if a website is hacked, your other accounts won't be compromised.
-Probably you already have known about big companies that have been hacked and millions of passwords have been leaked.
-That's why you need to use a password manager.

 I recommend using [Bitwarden](https://bitwarden.com/), it's open-source and free.

 ### Bitwarden